rsdoiel/antenna/planet.md

 ---

-## Trump expected to meet Starmer during Scottish visit
+## Donald Trump arrives in Scotland for five-day visit

 date: 2025-07-24, from: RTÉ News

-US President Donald Trump will travel to Scotland today for a five-day trip that will see him visit two of his golf resorts.
+US President Donald Trump has landed in Scotland ahead of a five-day visit.

 <br>